 How can I get an SSL certificate for my website?

-(HubSpot customers: If you're using the Website Platform, you can get a standard SSL certificate for free.
-If you're a customer but don't have the HubSpot Website Platform, SSL is available for purchase.
-To find out more, contact your Customer Success Manager, or visit our pricing page.)
+(HubSpot customers: If you're hosting content on HubSpot, SSL is available for free within this promotion.
+To find out more, contact your Customer Success Manager, or visit our SSL page.)

 One of the other key considerations is the validity period of a certification.
-Most standard SSL certificates are available for one to two years by default, but if you're looking for longer-term options, then look into more advanced certificates that offer longer time periods.
+Most standard SSL certificates that you purchase are available for one to two years by default, but if you're looking for longer-term options, then look into more advanced certificates that offer longer time periods.